etherscan-io/bitshares.foundation/_workers/2020-03-bitshares-ui.md

 There are many opinions across the BitShares community about what is most important.
 These opinions vary due to the broad range of individual capabilities.
 Some users want to see new features developed as soon as possible while others would like to see a refined user interface with reliable, less ambiguous controls and helpful documentation.
-The feedback from the community will be heard and if possible accounted for in the chronological order of the roadmap.
+The feedback from the community and BTS holders will be heard and accounted for reasonably in the chronological order of the roadmap.

 ## **Team**